epicsdeb/synapps/support/utils/mdautils-src/README.txt

 -------------

 MDA Utilities have been successfully compiled on Linux, Solaris, and Mac OS X using gcc, make, and ar.
-I am sure it would be simple to compile it on other UNIX platforms using other compilers, but I have no way to try.
+They have also been compiled on Windows using MinGW and MSYS.
+I am sure it would be simple to compile it on other platforms using other compilers, but I have no way to try.

 The only library requirement is access to the standard XDR routines.
 With Linux, they're are part of glibc (Linux's standard C library),